lowdefy/lowdefy-docs/tutorial/tutorial-create-page-content-2.md

 ### What Happened

-- We removed the` welcome` page preloaded on the app, and created a new page with type `PageHeaderMenu` and kind context and id `booking`.
+- We removed the` welcome` page preloaded on the app, and created a new page with type `PageHeaderMenu` and kind context and id `hello`.
 - We added a `Card` block (of kind container) inside the main content area of the page.
 - We added a `Title` block (of kind display) inside the main content area of the card block.
 - We changed the `content` property of the title to say hello to the world and to ourself.